Get started

 Scenario: 1 million active users, averaging 5 minutes of TTS output per day (~150 million characters/month).

 At 10 million users (the trajectory Cursor and Copilot are on), those numbers scale accordingly.
-The difference between $7,500/month (Inworld Max) and $309,000/month (ElevenLabs v2) determines whether voice is a core feature available to all users or a premium feature gated behind a paid plan.
+The cost difference between providers determines whether voice is a core feature available to all users or a premium feature gated behind a paid plan.

 This matters because voice adoption in developer tools is a network effect: the more developers use voice, the more data the tool collects on voice-driven workflows, the better the product becomes.
 Gating voice behind a paywall stunts that flywheel before it starts.